bjornvester/wsdl2java-gradle-plugin/README.md

 ```

 These are required to compile the generated code.
-However, depending on your runtime platform, you may want to exclude them and instead either put them in the "compileOnly" configuration, or use whatever libraries that are provided by the platform.
+However, depending on your runtime platform, you may want to exclude them and instead either put them in the `compileOnly` configuration, or use whatever libraries that are provided by the platform.

 There are full examples available in the integration-test directory.

-If you need to compile additional XMl schemas (xsd files) not directly referenced by the wsdl files, you can use the [com.github.bjornvester.xjc](https://plugins.gradle.org/plugin/com.github.bjornvester.xjc) plugin in addition.
+If you need to compile additional XML schemas (xsd files) not directly referenced by the wsdl files, you can use the [com.github.bjornvester.xjc](https://plugins.gradle.org/plugin/com.github.bjornvester.xjc) plugin in addition.

+## Limitations
+The CXF tool will overwrite generated classes from multiple WSDL files if they have the same qualified name.
+Especially the `ObjectFactory` might be overwritten, which is annoying.
+There is a similar plugin [here](https://github.com/nilsmagnus/wsdl2java) that merges them together, but it is deprecated.
+I hope to port that functionality into this plugin at some point.